The John Brancaccio Heart Valve Center

 Open-heart surgery has been the gold standard for treating severe aortic valve stenosis, offering a safe and effective treatment for patients who are not considered high risk.
 During the procedure, the surgeon makes an incision down the center of the sternum or breastbone to get access to the heart.
 Patients are then placed on a heart-lung bypass machine, which takes over the function of both organs.
 This machine maintains circulation throughout the valve replacement procedure, for which St. Francis has had excellent safety rates.

 TAVR - Transcatheter Aortic-Valve Replacement or TAVR is a new, minimally invasive procedure that channels a tube called a catheter containing a prosthetic valve through the femoral artery to reach the heart via one of several possible routes, including the femoral artery, subclavian artery, a direct aortic approach, or through the apex of the heart itself.
 If the patient’s femoral or leg arteries are large enough, this is the preferred approach.
 The procedure is typically used for patients who are too elderly or sick for open-heart surgery.
 St. Francis physicians currently use two devices for this procedure: Medtronic CoreValve® or the Edwards Sapien Valve®, both of which are approved for high risk and extreme risk patients.
 In addition, CoreValve® is available for intermediate risk patients as part of a national clinical research trial.
-The St. Francis team has performed nearly 400 TAVR procedures, one of the largest volumes in the U.S.
+The St. Francis team has performed about 2,000 TAVR procedures, one of the largest volumes in the U.S.

 Echocardiogram - An echocardiogram is a test that relies on sound waves to create pictures of the heart and blood flow through the heart.
 The picture is more detailed than a standard x-ray image.